Anopheles freeborni: Flight patterns

 Flight patterns of A. freeborni remain in close proximity to breeding sites in the summertime.
 Prehibernation flights, during which individuals disperse from breeding sites, take place in September.
 These flights are commonly 5 to 10 mi in distance, although flights as long as 17.5 mi have been recorded.
 When the temperature sufficiently rises during hibernation, flights are restricted to movement between local shelters.
 In February, females begin their return to habitats favoring larval development for oviposition.

 Life history

-A. freeborni undergo four stages of development, as do all other Anopheles.
+Anopheles freeborni undergo four stages of development, as do all other Anopheles.
 The entire development process takes about 20 days.

 Egg

 During the egg, larva, and pupa stages, the mosquito is aquatic.
 Eggs are deposited directly into still bodies of water, where they float.
 Hatching may occur as soon as two to three days after oviposition, although it may take several weeks depending on environmental temperature.

 Larva

 In contrast with other mosquitoes, Anopheles larvae are horizontally situated directly underneath the water surface.
 As larvae, all Anopheles mosquitoes develop a head, thorax, and abdomen, but no legs.
 They have spiracles on their abdomen, which allows them to breathe at the water surface.
-After 4 larval instars, each succeeded by molting, they transform into pupae.
+After four larval instars, each succeeded by molting, they transform into pupae.
 This process takes approximately 15 days.